SWIFTSIM/SWIFT/doc/RTD/source/ZoomSimulations/running_a_zoom.rst

 Running a Zoom Simulation
 =========================

 To run a zoom simulation all you need is the command line option, a set of zoom initial conditions, and the ``ZoomRegion`` parameter file block.
-Each of these if described below.
+Each of these is described below.

 Command Line Option
 -------------------